-The Fund may buy or sell options or futures on a security or an index of securities, or enter into credit default swaps and interest rate or foreign currency transactions, including swaps (collectively, commonly known as derivatives).
+The Fund may buy or sell options or futures on a security, or enter into credit default swaps and interest rate or foreign currency transactions, including swaps (collectively, commonly known as derivatives).
+The Fund may use derivative instruments to hedge its investments or to seek to enhance returns.
 The Fund may seek to obtain market exposure to the securities in which it primarily invests by entering into a series of purchase and sale contracts or by using other investment techniques (such as reverse repurchase agreements or dollar rolls).
+The Fund may invest in indexed securities.

-The Fund may engage in active and frequent trading of portfolio securities to achieve its primary investment strategies.
+The Fund may engage in active and frequent trading of portfolio securities to achieve its principal investment strategies.